-^{}Detailed information about Institutional grants are available in the PIU Guide to Financial Aid.
+Detailed information about the Institutional grants are available in the PIU Guide to Financial Aid and p43 of this catalog.

-A full-time student (taking a minimum of 12-credit hours per semester), while maintaining a grade point average of 3.5 or above, will receive a scholarship for the tuition costs of up to 3 credit hours beyond 12 credit hours in the succeeding semester.
+A full-time student (taking a minimum of 12 credit hours per semester), while maintaining a grade point average of 3.5 or above, will receive a scholarship for the tuition costs of up to 3 credit hours beyond 12 credit hours in the succeeding semester.